dannycab/slides/content/resisting-the-bullshit/slides.md

 # A few things to remember

-* You are not alone in any of your feelings; we are all in this together
+- You are not alone in any of your feelings; we are all in this together
-* You don't have to agree with everything I say to be a part of this community; you are welcome here
+- You don't have to agree with everything I say to be a part of this community; you are welcome here
-* You don't have to do anything I suggest; but it would be sweet if you did
+- Again, you don't have to do anything I suggest

 ## Our collective power is our greatest strength